Sparrows & the Scope of Christian Love

 There is no longer Jew or Greek; there is no longer slave or free; there is no longer male and female, for all of you are one in Christ Jesus.

-The social hierarchy of the day is described and even affirmed in various Scriptures, but these descriptions are contrary to core Christian ethics.
-While the bible records the customs of the day, we need not sell five sparrows for two pennies, enslave other human beings, favor the eldest male child in our families, or view songbirds as lower and lesser than human beings.
-Instead, we can do as we have been instructed and shown in the life of Jesus: We can humbly serve God amid God’s creation by helping those who are marginalized by today’s hierarchy, including anymals.
+The social hierarchy of the day is described and in some places in the Hebrew Bible, affirmed, but these passages stand in opposition to the work of Jesus and core biblical ethics.
+The bible records the customs of the day, but Christians need not sell five sparrows for two pennies, enslave other human beings, favor their eldest male child, or view songbirds as lower and lesser than human beings.

 Everything that exists is God’s and we respect God by respecting all that God has created, and like Jesus, by showing special attention to those who are marginalized, downtrodden, and exploited by the powerful.